top of page

 For example, you can say: "Please don't hesitate to reach out if you have any further questions or concerns.
 We truly appreciate your feedback and are committed to making things right."

-Templates for common issues
+Customer service email templates for common customer issues

 Communicating bad news effectively requires honesty, transparency, and empathy.